ashkjones/ashkjones/README.md

 ..but I am down to learn more.

 ## Do I have a preferred programming language?
 No, I think all major languages are fine.
-However, I refuse to start any new project in JS because TypeScripts is superior (I like rules!!!).
-I'll maintain and work on existing JS projects if asked nicely, though 😸
+However, I'd pick TypeScript over JavaScript any day.

 I also don't really care which framework I use.
 Learning is fun, and I am capable of reading the documentation.